Why 41-Year-Old Tom Brady Still Has More to Play for in His NFL Career!

 Most Career Total MVP Awards

-Tom Brady already has three AP MVP awards, but he also has four more from Super Bowls XXXVI, XXXVIII, XLIX, and LI.
-In all, he has a total of seven different MVP awards in his NFL career.
+In eighteen seasons, Tom Brady has three AP MVP awards, but he also has four more from Super Bowls XXXVI, XXXVIII, XLIX, and LI.
+In all, he has a total of seven different MVP awards won over the course of his professional football career.
 Peyton Manning won five AP MVP awards in 2003, 2004, 2008, 2009, and 2013 along with winning MVP in Super Bowl XLI, which put his career total at six.
 Both Johnny Unitas and Brett Favre retired with three AP MVP awards.
 If Brady and the Patriots win another Super Bowl, it is very likely that Brady will be selected to win his fifth Super Bowl MVP award.
-He already stands alone for most Super Bowl MVP awards, which is currently at four.
+He already stands alone for most Super Bowl MVP awards.
+Arguably the greatest quarterback of all time might be in need of one more.

 Most Super Bowl Rings For Any One Player